Mustafa Abdul-Hamid

-Mustafa Abdul-Hamid (born June 2, 1988) is an American former professional basketball player.
+Sean Mustafa Abdul-Hamid (born June 2, 1988) is an American former professional basketball player.

+Early life & college career

+Abdul-Hamid was a four-year varsity basketball letterwinner and three-time team captain at Mary Institute and St. Louis Country Day School.
+He was selected ABC League Player of the Year, first team All-League and second team All-State.
+He graduated with honors and a 3.95 GPA.
+He was a Signet Society member and a National Achievement Scholarship Semifinalist.
+He was also accepted into Harvard.

-Abdul-Hamid played for the UCLA Bruins from 2006–2010.
+Abdul-Hamid played for the UCLA Bruins from 2006 to 2010.

 Professional career

 In August 2010, Abdul-Hamid signed a one-year contract with Hemofarm from Serbia.
 However, in March 2011, he moved to France and signed with Lille for the rest of the 2010–11 season.

 In December 2011, Abdul-Hamid signed with the Slovenian team Krka, but was released later that month.
 However, in February 2012, after the unexpected departure of Ben Hansbrough, Krka re-signed him until the end of the 2011–12 season.

 In September 2012, Abdul-Hamid signed a two-month contract with Oldenburg of Germany, as a replacement for injured Chris Kramer.
 In February 2013, he was re-signed by the German team for the remainder of the 2012–13 season.

 In January 2014, Abdul-Hamid signed with Hoops Club in Lebanon.
 In March 2014, he returned to Germany and signed with Artland Dragons for the rest of the season.